etopuz/ShaderNotes/README.md

 ![Fancy Health Bar](media/exp005_healthbar/FancyHealthBar_.gif)
 ![Fancy Health Bar Shader](media/exp005_healthbar/FancyHealthBarCode.png)

-My implementation for roundness and border is overcomplex.
+**Note**: My implementation for roundness and border is overcomplex.
 It can be easily made with SDF.
 Please watch [this part from Freya Holmér's Shader Video](https://youtu.be/mL8U8tIiRRg?t=4737) if you'd like to see a clean implementation.

 [See Full Healthbar Shader Codes](Assets/Experiments/Experiment5_HealthBar/Code/Shaders)